sameerhussain11/Dish-website-Home-page-Full-Responsive-made-with-boostrap-css/README.md

 # Daily Dish Restaurant Website
 Live Privew : https://66b683a704f2f57038435836--chimerical-jalebi-46e409.netlify.app/

-Modal is not Working on Live Privew Because of free hosting !
 ## Overview

 This repository contains the source code for the "Daily Dish" restaurant website.
 The website is designed to be a modern, responsive, and user-friendly platform where visitors can learn about the restaurant, explore the menu, and contact the restaurant for reservations or inquiries.